Turner Scott Motorsports: Car No. 30 history

 Nelson Piquet Jr.'s pole and race winning car at Road America in 2012.

 In 2011, the team ran full-time as the No. 30 Chevrolet Impala with a multitude of drivers.
 Leffler drove the No. 30 with Accudoc Solutions, Wolfpack Rentals and Great Clips sponsoring the eight races that Kasey Kahne ran Leffler's normal No. 38.
-James Buescher drove in nine races with ABF Freight System, Fraternal Order of Eagles, Accudoc Solutions, Sporting Kansas City and Exide Batteries sponsoring the car.
+James Buescher drove in nine races with ABF Freight System, Fraternal Order of Eagles, Accudoc Solutions, Sporting Kansas City and Exide sponsoring the car.
 Ricky Carmichael drove the car with Monster Energy at Road America, Daytona, and Richmond.
 Ryan Newman drove the No. 30 with Dollar General on board at Phoenix.
 Reed Sorenson drove the No. 30 at Las Vegas, California, Michigan, and Kentucky with little success.
 Mikey Kile drove the No. 30 for five races with Accudoc and Battery Tender serving as sponsors.
 In addition to his driving duties in the No. 38 Turner Scott Motorsports car, Kahne drove the No. 30 entry at Charlotte in the spring and Chicagoland in the fall.
 Boris Said drove at Circuit Gilles Villeneuve with Great Clips sponsorship.
-Nelson Piquet Jr. drove the car at Homestead-Miami Speedway.
+Nelson Piquet Jr. drove the car at Homestead–Miami Speedway.
 Eddie Pardue stayed with Leffler when he transitioned between the No. 30 and No. 38, while Stewart Cooper worked with Kahne and the other drivers.
 The car ended up 18th in owner points with two top fives and 10 top 10s.
-The car's best run was at Lucas Oil Raceway when Buescher finished 2nd.
+The car's best run was at Lucas Oil Raceway when Buescher finished second.